rootstrap/tech-guides/git/README.md

 If there is a change of any kind in the feature branches in a commit (*git amend*) or in the history (*git rebase*), a new *demo* branch can be created to reflect the change or it can just be merged in the existing branch.

-**_Note_**: *In spite of the fact that this branch has as a main purpose showing the progress in a review, it is not advised to send a version from that branch.
+**_Note_**: *In spite of the fact that this branch's main purpose is showing the progress in a review, it is not advised to send a version from that branch.
 In these cases you should talk to project or company referents.*

 *This branch can be deployed in an environment previous to staging such as development.
 See: Environment management base on the git workflow (work in progress).*